 Keeping a close watch on your depth gauge is critical, especially in situations where the maximum possible depth of the dive exceeds your mix’s maximum depth such as wall dives.

 Most modern dive computers allow you to set a depth alarm, where it will give you an audible warning when a certain depth is reached.
 This is highly recommended if you dive with Nitrox.

 Diving Nitrox with your Dive Computer

-Some dive computers have a Nitrox setting built in to them.
-These come in two versions, either where the dive computer has a selection of preset mixes that you can chose from.
-Or where you enter the mix yourself and the computer subsequently determines maximum depth and dive time based on that.
+Some dive computers have a Nitrox setting built into them.
+These come in two versions, either where the dive computer has a selection of preset mixes that you can choose from.
+Or where you enter the mix yourself and the computer subsequently determines the maximum depth and dive-time based on that.
 The latter is typically found in more advanced computers.

 If, however, your dive is a particularly long one, where you’ll be coming up on the maximum dive time of your mix, and with little or no risk of exceeding the depth limit (say you’re diving in an area where the bottom is quite a bit shallower than your maximum depth).
 It’s safer to set the preset to 32 %, which will reduce your maximum bottom time, again, giving you a margin of safety.

 Nitrox diving is for many the first taste of non-atmospheric gasses, and with that, an early intro to technical diving.

 For this reason, it should be taken seriously and no diver should attempt diving with Nitrox without having taken a Nitrox course with an accredited dive center.